Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Proof of Theorems and

 The induced map $\varphi'_{\tau}\colon X'_{\tau}\to Y'_{\tau}$ is a bundle isomorphism over $\Pfin$. \end{lem}

-\proof Since all the bundles in \eqref{eq:XXXP} and \eqref{eq:XXXP2} are locally trivial, we only need to check these statements fiberwise, over each $p\in\Pfin$.
-But fiberwise the first two statements are trivial.
+\proof By the definition of $\sigb$, the spectral projections $\one_{\sigb}(\varphi(A))$ and $\one_{\sigb}(A)$ coincide, so \eqref{eq:XXXP2} is a commutative diagram of fiber bundles.
+Since all the bundles in \eqref{eq:XXXP} and \eqref{eq:XXXP2} are locally trivial, we only need to check these statements fiberwise, over each $p\in\Pfin$.
+But fiberwise the first two statements are obvious.
 For the last statement, note that

 If $X$ and $Y$ are of the same type, then $X'_{\tau}$ and $Y'_{\tau}$ coincide and $\varphi'_{\tau}$ is the identity.
 If $X$ is of type (R) and $Y$ is of type (D), then $\varphi = \f$ and the map $\f\colon X'_{\tau,\,p}\to Y'_{\tau,\,p}$ is obviously a homeomorphism.
 The other two cases, $\varphi = \kap$ and $\varphi = \kat$, are similar. \endproof